paradoxicalsphere/WorkplaceDAO/UseCases.md

 ## Designing a User Interface<a name="ui"></a>

-A project manager with a multinational automative manufacturer gains responsibility for redesigning the user interface of a car.
-Leveraging an employee DAO, the project manager gives members of the project team autonomy over decisions related to the redesign.<sup><a href="#ToyotaHackathon">1</a></sup>
+A Project Manager with a multinational automative manufacturer gains responsibility for a project to redesign the user interface of a car.
+Leveraging an employee DAO, the Project Manager gives members of the project team autonomy over decisions related to the redesign.<sup><a href="#ToyotaHackathon">1</a></sup>

 **Primary Actor:** Project Manager
 **Scope:**  Project to Redesign the User Interface of a Car Model